.NET 1.1The Stack Collection

 Constructors

-The Stack class provides three constructors.
-The first constructor is the most basic, as it requires no parameters.
-The new, empty stack is generated with the capacity to store up to ten items.
-Should an eleventh item be added, the capacity of the stack is doubled automatically.
+The Stack class has three constructors.
+The first requires no parameters.
+It creates an empty stack with the capacity to store up to ten items.
+Should an eleventh item be added, the capacity of the stack is automatically doubled.
 It doubles again each time the capacity of the stack is exceeded.

-The Stack class is found in the System.Collections namespace so to execute the examples, add using System.Collections; to the source code.
+The Stack class is found in the System.Collections namespace so add using System.Collections; to the source code.

 Stack myLifo = new Stack();

-If the maximum number of items that will be stored in a Stack is known before the collection is created, it is more efficient to declare the required capacity during construction.
-If the size is underestimated and the stated capacity is exceeded, the size of the stack will still be doubled to accommodate extra items.
-To declare the initial size of a Stack, the capacity is passed as an integer parameter.
+If the maximum number of items that will be stored in a Stack is known before the collection is created, it is more efficient to declare the capacity.
+If the size is underestimated the size of the stack will still doubled to accommodate extra items.
+To declare the initial size of a Stack, pass the capacity to the constructor as an integer parameter.

 Stack myLifo = new Stack(15);